by Steven Spanbauer

 Grenache buds early so that its subsequent flowering occurs when spring storms in the Southern Rhône, while infrequent, are not uncommon.
 The wrong storm at the wrong time means a drastic reduction in the yields for Grenache skewing blended cuvées in different directions based on the relatively higher proportions of Syrah and Mourvèdre.
 Any excessive rain in the summer wrecks havoc with the thin skins of Grenache, resulting in diligent vineyard work and crop thinning.
 Several growers have reported that climate change isn’t so much about hot and dry conditions but inconsistent weather punctuated with more freakish storms.

-What has become a trend in the last decade are vintages where Grenache fairs poorly are great for Syrah and Mourvèdre.
+What has become a trend in the last decade are vintages where Grenache fairs poorly while Syrah and Mourvèdre excels.
 Hence, if your preference is for Châteauneuf-du-Pape with lower alcohol, dark fruit character, more earth, and funk, then vintages like 2018, 2014, 2013, and 2011 are the wines for you.
 2019, 2016, 2015, 2012, and 2010 are vintages for those who appreciate the richer and fleshier style.

-So here is our take of the last several vintages with the attendant focus on Grenache balanced with fair treatment for Syrah and Mourvèdre.
+So here is our take on the last several vintages with the attendant focus on Grenache balanced with fair treatment for Syrah and Mourvèdre.